 Did you know that some research suggests that caffeinated beverages such as your morning pick-me-up may protect against dry eyes?
 That is great news for the millions of coffee drinkers in America.

 In a medically reviewed study published in 2012, those who drank caffeine produced more tears than those who did not drink caffeine.
 When looking at other studies, doctors think that caffeine intake may increase some fluids in the body, such as stomach acid and saliva.9,10

 More studies and additional information are needed to see if the amount of caffeine consumed matters when it comes to treating dry eye disease.10

 The research that shows caffeine is beneficial to tears may be missing how the amount of caffeine changes its benefits.
 In other words, if you drink 4 cups of coffee per day, would there be the same benefits as only drinking a single cup?

 Caffeine is not without its downsides.
 Drinking coffee can lead to physical symptoms, including:10

 The bottom line is that lifestyle choices, including alcohol and caffeine, can affect your eyes.
 While some choices may appear beneficial, others do not.
 Sometimes, studies change when it comes to the risks and benefits related to alcohol and caffeine.
 This shows the importance of telling your eye doctor about your drinking habits.

-If studies show that something may help your dry eye symptoms, it is important to have that conversation with your doctor before starting anything on your own.
+If medically reviewed studies show that something may help your dry eye symptoms, it is important to have that conversation with your doctor before starting anything on your own.
 There are risks to everything, and your health history may determine whether or not you should start treatment.